Northeast India: High-risk seismic zone

-The North Eastern Region of India is a mega-earthquake prone zone caused by active fault planes beneath formed by the convergence of three tectonic plates viz.
-India Plate, Eurasian Plate and Burma Plate.
+The North Eastern Region of India is a mega-earthquake prone zone caused by active fault planes beneath formed by the convergence of three tectonic plates: the India Plate, Eurasian Plate and Burma Plate.
 Historically the region has suffered from two great earthquakes (M > 8.0) – 1897 Assam earthquake and 1950 Assam-Tibet earthquake – and about 20 large earthquakes (8.0 > M > 7.0) since 1897.
 The 1950 Assam-Tibet earthquake is still the largest earthquake in India.